Syneation/Mini_Commander_Console/README.md

 ```
 >[!TIP]
 > parameters
-> 1) -l - searching in local folder
+> 1) -l / --local - searching in local folder
-> 2) -lf - searching only files in local folder
+> 2) -lf / --local-file - searching only files in local folder
 > (there are also ways to search with this parameter: *.extension, name.*)
+> 3) -ld / --local-directory - searching only folders in local folder
-> 3) -g - search through all folders that are in the current path
+> 4) -g / --global - search through all folders that are in the current path
+> 5) -gd / --global-directory - search through all folders that are in the current path (only searches for folders)
+> 6) -gf / --global-file - search through all folders that are in the current path (only searches for files)
 ## I do not recommend using the search in a regular disk, because the search will take longer.
 I advise you to look for a file or folders in at least one folder.
 ## The search skips
 ### folders